mrknowitall95/vallin/5econtent/races.md

 ***Talons.*** Your talons are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike.

 ***Language.*** You can speak, read, and write Common, Aarakocra, and Auran.

 ---

+## Genasi (Air)

+- **Ability Scores.** Constitution +2; Dexterity +1
+- **Size.** Medium
+- **Speed.** 30 ft.

+***Age.*** Genasi mature at about the same rate as humans and reach adulthood in their late teens.
+They live somewhat longer than humans do, up to 120 years.

+***Alignment.*** Independent and self-reliant, genasi tend toward a neutral alignment.

+***Size.*** Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 feet to over 6 feet tall.
+Your size is Medium.

+***Languages.*** You can speak, read, and write Common and Primordial.
+Primordial is a guttural language, filled with harsh syllables and hard consonants.

+***Unending Breath.*** You can hold your breath indefinitely while you're not incapacitated.

+***Mingle with the Wind.*** You can cast the *levitate* spell once with this trait, requiring no material components, and you regain the ability to cast it this way when you finish a long rest.
+Constitution is your spellcasting ability for this spell.

+---

+## Genasi (Water)

+- **Ability Scores.** Constitution +2; Wisdom +1
+- **Size.** Medium
+- **Speed.** 30 ft., swim 30 ft.

+***Age.*** Genasi mature at about the same rate as humans and reach adulthood in their late teens.
+They live somewhat longer than humans do, up to 120 years.

+***Alignment.*** Independent and self-reliant, genasi tend toward a neutral alignment.

+***Size.*** Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 feet to over 6 feet tall.
+Your size is Medium.

+***Languages.*** You can speak, read, and write Common and Primordial.
+Primordial is a guttural language, filled with harsh syllables and hard consonants.

+***Acid Resistance.*** You have resistance to acid damage.

+***Amphibious.*** You can breathe air and water.

+***Swim.*** You have a swimming speed of 30 feet.

+***Call to the Wave.*** You know the *shape water* cantrip.
+When you reach 3rd level, you can cast the *create or destroy water* spell as a 2nd-level spell once with this trait, and you regain the ability to cast it this way when you finish a long rest.
+Constitution is your spellcasting ability for these spells.

+---